esa/nanosat-mo-framework/sdk/README.md

 Tips:
 - Full build takes some time.
-Afterwards it is possible to rebuild particular sub-projects individually, or to use `mvn install -Dmaven.javadoc.skip=true` to speed up the build process.
+Afterwards it is possible to rebuild particular sub-projects individually, or to use `mvn install -Dmaven.javadoc.skip=true -Desa.nmf.sdk.assembly.quickbuild=true` to speed up the intermediate build process.

 ## Source Code
 The source code of the NanoSat MO Framework can be found on [GitHub].